 When you are reaching for the quick-fix it is a sign you are running low on dopamine reserves

-Diet: Healthy dopamine levels seem to be related to balanced intestinal flora.
-So make sure to eat some foods that are high in natural probiotics such as yogurt, kefir, and raw sauerkraut and you might just eat your way to enlightenment.
-A balanced diet that is rich in whole “natural” or unprocessed foods that are high in plant foods such as fruits, vegetables, grains, beans, seeds, and nuts.
-Don’t forget that diet is more than just food, it includes the the kind of media you take in, the environment you are surrounded by, the people and mental attitudes that you absorb every day as these things will also affect your mood and dopamine levels.
-Below is a short list of beneficial foods!
+Healthy dopamine levels are connected to having balanced intestinal flora.
+Make sure to eat some foods that are high in natural probiotics such as yogurt, kombucha, kefir, and raw sauerkraut.
+A balanced diet that is rich in whole “natural” or unprocessed foods is best.
+Plant foods like fruits, vegetables, grains, beans, seeds, and nuts.

 Eat some foods that are high in natural probiotics, such as raw sauerkraut

-Apples: A compound found in apples called “quercetin’ is an antioxidant that studies have shown may not only help in the prevention of cancer but may also play an important role in the prevention of neurodegenerative disorders.
+• Apples: A compound found in apples called “quercetin’ is an antioxidant that studies have shown may not only help in the prevention of cancer but may also play an important role in the prevention of neurodegenerative disorders.

-Banana: A banana is a good source of tyrosine.
+• Bananas: A banana is a good source of tyrosine.
 Tyrosine is the amino acid neurons turn into norepinephrine and dopamine.
 Norepinephrine and dopamine are excitatory neurotransmitters that are important in motivation, alertness, concentration and memory.

-Beets: Betaine, an amino acid naturally present in certain vegetables, particularly beetroot (beets), is an antidepressant of the first order.
+• Beets: Betaine, an amino acid naturally present in certain vegetables, particularly beetroot (beets), is an antidepressant of the first order.
 Betaine acts as a stimulant for the production of SAM-e (S-adenoslmethionine).
 The body cannot do without SAM-e, which it produces.
+SAM-e is directly related to the production of certain hormones, such as dopamine and serotonin.
+Dopamine is responsible for feelings of well-being and pleasure.

-Chicken: Chicken, like eggs, contains complete protein that increases levels of the excitatory neurotransmitters norepinephrine and dopamine.
+• Chicken: Chicken, like eggs, contains complete protein that increases levels of the excitatory neurotransmitters norepinephrine and dopamine.
 Chicken is also a good source of coenzyme Q10 (Co Q10), which increases the energy generating potential of neurons.

 Betaine, an amino acid naturally present in certain vegetables, particularly beetroot, is an antidepressant of the first order